 The PI of the applicant group will then give a presentation of the group and their potential contributions to the Board of PIs.

-The Board of PIs will then vote on the interest of VirgoLab on the admission of the new group.
+The Board of PIs will then vote on the interest of VirgoLab on the admission of the new group and give a recommendation to the EB.

 In case of a positive vote, the EGO Director will invite the Funding Agency either to sign the VirgoLab Accession Statement, or to become member of the EGO Consortium as the foreseen level of involvement requests.